12 Era of Bad Feelings

 Le général Toussaint Louverture, New York Public Library Digital Collection

 Napoleon’s main interest in America was growing crops to feed enslaved workers in the Caribbean, so with France having lost control of Saint-Domingue (then renamed Haiti) in a slave revolt led by Toussaint Louverture, Napoleon was willing to part with Louisiana.
 He’d sent 20k troops to quell the Haitian revolt, but many surrendered to yellow fever (mosquito-borne malaria).
 Napoleon was also skeptical about France’s ability to govern the area given its proximity to the growing U.S. population and America’s expansion.
 Oddly enough, Spain still governed the area even though France owned the land after 1800.
-With Haiti a lost cause, Napoleon opted to cut his losses in the Western Hemisphere altogether and focus on conquering Europe, Russia, and North Africa, unifying European states in the mold of the USA, all while fending off the British.
+With Haiti a lost cause, Napoleon opted to cut his losses in the Western Hemisphere altogether and focus on conquering Europe, Russia, and North Africa, unifying European states, all while fending off the British.
 Napoleon needed money to invade those areas.
 Since Congress could only afford Louisiana by borrowing from British banks, he figured that he would allow the U.S. time to repay the loans then conquer England and steal the money from their banks, thus being paid twice for the same transaction.
 According to legend, this devious scheme occurred to le petit caporal while he was bathing in the tub.

 Napoleon Crossing Alps 1801, Jacques-Louis David, Musée national du Château de Malmaison